iamjazzar/rosetta/README.md

 #### 2. Identify your locales, **or let the library do it for you**!

-At your launch activity or **MainApplication.java** -if exists-, the Library offers two ways to identify and set the supported locales:
+At the launch activity or **MainApplication.java**, the library offers two ways to identify and set the supported locales:

-* The first one requires you to know what languages your app gonna use.
-It's more efficient, predictable, and easy to use.
-You can use this method if you have a closed source app, or your app has a specific supported locales:
+* For the first way, you need to know what languages your app is going to use.
+This method is predictable, easy to use, and more efficient than the second method.
+You can use it if your app is closed source or has specific supported locales:

 ```JAVA